TheFel0x/img2braille/README.md

   </tr>
 </table>

 For calculating which braille symbol represents a 2x4 pixel block.
+The braille symbol works similar to an 8-bit binary number.

 ## TODO:
 - maybe edge detection filter?